Microsoft Azure

 Croquet coaching at Enfield Croquet Club

-**Join us in Enfield Croquet Club to play like a pro on their beautifully dedicated lawns for our monthly croquet coaching session!**
+**Join us in Enfield Croquet Club to play like a pro on their beautiful dedicated lawns for a free croquet coaching session!**

-In this session they will share their skills and tips to become a better croquet player.
+In this free session they will share their skills and tips to become a better croquet player.

 All equipment is provided, with coaching delivered by experienced club members; just wear flat shoes or trainers.